Likhith011/Image-Prediction/README.md

 If you want, I can also:
 - add a `requirements.txt` generated from the environment,
+- update `start.sh` to activate a virtualenv automatically,
 - or add example curl commands for inference.

 Feel free to tell me which additions you want next.